ammarhamzi/kl-subway-locators/readme.md

 # Subway Locators

-This project visualizes Subway outlets on a map and highlights intersections between their catchment areas.
+This project visualizes Subway outlets in KL on a map and highlights intersections between their catchment areas.

 ## Getting Started